 Lady Gaga’s alter-persona was heavily featured at the VMAs, but most of the artists that participated in the awards also incorporate alter personas in their acts.

 Nicki Minaj is already a created alter persona, very different from the real person that is Onika Tanya Maraj.
 The odd, fashion-crazy, surgically-enhanced persona that is Minaj is a made-for-the-music-industry character created to become a star.
 On top of that alter, there is Roman Zolanski, a male alter-ego that appeared on some songs and that will probably be appearing a lot more in the future.
-Roman Zolanski is based on Roman Polanski, the movie producer who was charged for r**e by use of drugs and lascivious act upon a child under 14 a few years ago.
+Roman Zolanski is based on Roman Polanski, the movie producer who was charged with rape by use of drugs and lascivious act upon a child under 14 a few years ago.

 Katy Perry was also all over the VMAs this year as one of the “main characters”.
-Her latest single titled Last Friday Night introduced Katy’s fans to her odd alter-ego: a nerdy 13 year old girl.
+Her latest single titled Last Friday Night introduced Katy’s fans to her odd alter-ego: a nerdy 13-year-old girl.

 Every award show presents tributes to artists who had an outstanding career and to the greats who left this world.
 The VMAs are no exception but these tributes are becoming increasingly odd, insincere and dedicated to victims of the industry.
 In the article on the 2009 VMAs, I described the tribute to Michael Jackson, which was given by Madonna – someone who did not particularly “click” with MJ.
-The tribute also featured a weird video montage featuring him as zombie – which is a strange way to honor a dead person.
+The tribute also featured a weird video montage featuring him as a zombie – which is a strange way to honor a dead person.

 The 2011 VMAs presented two tributes that were just as weird as they were almost mocking the artist in question.